negroiualexandru/LoglineSecurity/README.md

 Logline Security is a personalized cybersecurity news aggregator, designed as a Minimum Viable Product (MVP) to serve security professionals, students, and enthusiasts.

-Its core value is to save users time by consolidating news from trusted sources into a single, intelligent platform, providing a customized and relevant threat intelligence feed.
+Its core value is to save users time by consolidating news from trusted sources into a single, intelligent platform, providing a customized Cybersecurity news feed.

 *Currently optimized for Desktop, mobile access will still work but will have some minor visual bugs.*